 Type 2 Diabetes Surgery

-The cause of this disease, also known as diabetes or diabetes, may be a sedentary lifestyle, unhealthy diet, or it may be based on genetic factors.
-Since the insulin status is different in type 1 diabetes and type 2 diabetes, the suitability for surgery also varies.
-Only type 2 diabetic patients can have the surgery.
-There is no insulin production in type 1 diabetes.
+Diabetes, also known as sugar disease, can be caused by a sedentary lifestyle, unhealthy diet, or genetic factors.
+Because insulin levels differ between type 1 and type 2 diabetes, suitability for surgery also varies.
+Surgery is only possible for patients with type 2 diabetes.
+In type 1 diabetes, insulin is not produced.
 In type 2 diabetes, insulin is produced but cannot be used.
-For this reason, blood sugar is always high.
-Therefore, tissue and organ damage may occur.
-After this information, let's move on to information about what type 2 diabetes is, the symptoms of type 2 diabetes and the post-operative process.
+Therefore, blood sugar levels remain consistently high.
+Consequently, tissue and organ damage can occur.
+Following this information, let's move on to what type 2 diabetes is, its symptoms, and the post-operative process.

 What is Type 2 Diabetes Surgery?

-In type 2 diabetes patients, if the disease cannot be controlled despite attempts to be treated with medication and if it causes tissue and organ damage in the body, surgery must be resorted to.
-Additionally, people with obesity problems due to type 2 diabetes can also undergo this surgery.
+In patients with type 2 diabetes, if the disease cannot be controlled with medication and causes tissue and organ damage, surgical intervention becomes necessary.
+Individuals with obesity problems related to type 2 diabetes can also undergo this surgery.

-In the operation performed laparoscopically, half of the stomach is removed and the location of the small intestines is changed.
-In this way, the pancreas is warned to secrete insulin and the insulin level returns to normal.
-The patient gets rid of both type 2 diabetes and the resulting obesity.
+In this laparoscopic procedure, half of the stomach is removed and the position of the small intestine is altered.
+This stimulates the pancreas to secrete insulin, normalizing insulin levels.
+The patient is thus cured of both type 2 diabetes and the obesity that results from it.

 Symptoms and Diagnosis of Type 2 Diabetes

-Symptoms of diabetes generally do not vary depending on the type.
-Both type 1 diabetes both in patients and type 2 diabetes symptoms is similar.
-However, the rate of development varies depending on the type of diabetes.
-Since the development is rapid in type 1 diabetes patients, the symptoms are easy to notice.
-In type 2 diabetes patients, the symptoms may appear with very little effect because the disease progresses insidiously.
-The diagnosis of the disease is usually made as a result of a visit to the doctor based on symptoms or during the investigation of other diseases.
-The presence of diabetes can be proven with blood count, urine test and hormone tests.
-A specialist doctor can diagnose type 2 diabetes with a brief physical examination.
+The symptoms of diabetes generally do not vary depending on the type.
+Both... type 1 diabetes in patients as well Type 2 diabetes symptoms They are similar.
+However, the rate of progression varies depending on the type of diabetes.
+In type 1 diabetes, the progression is rapid, making symptoms easy to notice.
+In type 2 diabetes, the disease progresses insidiously, so symptoms may appear with very little impact.
+The diagnosis is usually made as a result of a visit to the doctor due to symptoms, or during investigations for other diseases.
+The presence of diabetes can be confirmed with blood counts, urine tests, and hormone tests.
+A specialist doctor can also diagnose type 2 diabetes with a brief physical examination.

 Symptoms of type 2 diabetes include:

-• Patients feel thirsty regardless of exertion.
-Lips and mouth are constantly dry.
+• Patients experience thirst regardless of physical exertion.
+Their lips and mouth are constantly dry.

-• The imbalance in the feeling of hunger and the constant feeling of hunger are among the clearest symptoms.
-This symptom occurs due to insulin dysfunction creating a vicious circle.
+• An imbalance in the sensation of hunger and the persistence of hunger are the clearest symptoms.
+This symptom arises due to the vicious cycle created by insulin dysfunction.

 • Blurred vision occurs due to damage to the nerves and capillaries in the eye.

-• Constantly high blood sugar indicates that sugar cannot be used for energy.
-This causes the body's energy to be low.
+• Consistently high blood sugar levels indicate that the sugar cannot be used for energy.
+This leads to low energy levels in the body.
 Diabetics are generally weak and tired.

-• Tissue damage is increased in diabetic patients.
-In addition, repair of damaged tissues takes a long time.
-It is possible to encounter wounds that do not heal on the skin surface.
+• Diabetic patients experience more tissue damage.
+Furthermore, the repair of damaged tissues takes a long time.
+It is possible to encounter non-healing wounds on the skin surface.

-• When blood sugar increases excessively, the kidneys try to excrete sugar.
-Accordingly, findings of sugar in the patient's urine may be encountered.
+• When blood sugar levels rise excessively, the kidneys try to excrete the sugar.
+As a result, sugar may be detected in the patient's urine.

-• The first harm of diabetes is to the feet.
-Nerve cells and vessels in the foot are damaged.
-As a result, sensations such as tingling, warming and itching occur.
+• Diabetes first damages the feet.
+The nerve cells and blood vessels in the feet are damaged.
+This leads to sensations such as tingling, warmth, and itching.

-• Patients with type 2 diabetes constantly itch in irrelevant areas for no reason.
+• Patients with type 2 diabetes often experience persistent, inexplicable itching in unrelated areas.

-The risk of developing infection in the body increases.
+The risk of developing an infection in the body increases.

 These are the symptoms of the disease.
-While all symptoms can be seen, some may also be visible.
-This is completely related to the development process of type 2 diabetes.
+All symptoms may be present, or only some may be present.
+This is entirely related to the development process of type 2 diabetes.

-Type 2 diabetes surgery The reason why there are only type 2 patients is that they have insulin in their bodies.
-With the surgery, the existing insulin becomes usable and diabetes is eliminated.
-Type 1 diabetic patients do not have any insulin.
-Therefore, surgery is not possible for them.
+Type 2 diabetes surgery The reason only type 2 diabetes patients have this surgery is because they have insulin in their bodies.
+With surgery, the existing insulin becomes usable, and they are cured of diabetes.
+In type 1 diabetes patients, there is no insulin at all.
+Therefore, surgery is not an option for them.

-In patients who will undergo type 2 diabetes surgery, the patient's course of this disease is examined before deciding on the operation.
-If the patient has received diet and medication treatment, but his diabetes has progressed and started to cause tissue and organ damage, and the disease cannot be kept under control in any way, the only remaining method is surgical intervention.
+For patients considering type 2 diabetes surgery, the patient's condition is assessed before a decision is made to proceed with the operation.
+If the patient has undergone diet and medication but their diabetes has progressed, causing tissue and organ damage, and the disease cannot be controlled in any way, then surgical intervention is the only remaining option.

-What Risks Are There in Type 2 Diabetes Surgery?
+What are the risks involved in Type 2 Diabetes Surgery?

-The risks in type 2 diabetes surgery are the same as in other ordinary digestive system surgeries.
-Infection, bleeding, clot, leakage or anesthesia-related reactions may occur, although with a low probability.
-In order to minimize possible risks, the patient's health condition should be carefully evaluated before surgery.
-It should be investigated whether there is an allergy to anesthesia or if there is a condition that may prevent surgery.
+The risks associated with type 2 diabetes surgery are similar to those of other routine digestive system surgeries.
+Infection, bleeding, clots, leakage, or reactions to anesthesia are all possible, albeit rare.
+To minimize potential risks, the patient's health status should be thoroughly assessed before surgery.
+It should be determined whether the patient has an allergy to anesthesia or any condition that might prevent surgery.

-What is the Process After Type 2 Diabetes Surgery?
+What is the recovery process like after Type 2 Diabetes Surgery?

-With type 2 diabetes surgery, the patient whose insulin is secreted again and whose blood sugar returns to normal levels will not be as hungry as before and will experience loss of appetite.
-Over time, this situation will come under control and the patient's nutrition will return to a healthy routine.
-The patient who has had type 2 diabetes surgery should take care to consume plenty of water after the operation.
-It is especially important for the patient who becomes weak after loss of appetite to drink enough fluids.
-The patient's nutritional status should be under the control of the physician for about 6 months after the surgery.
-In addition, the status of pre-existing conditions related to diabetes (high blood pressure, cholesterol, organ damage, etc.) should also be monitored.
+After type 2 diabetes surgery, patients whose insulin secretion is restored and blood sugar levels return to normal will not feel hungry as before and will experience loss of appetite.
+Over time, this will be controlled, and the patient's diet will return to a healthy routine.
+Patients who have undergone type 2 diabetes surgery should make sure to drink plenty of water after the operation.
+Adequate fluid intake is especially important for patients who become weak after loss of appetite.
+The patient's nutritional status should be monitored by a physician for about 6 months after the surgery.
+In addition, the status of any pre-existing diabetes-related conditions (high blood pressure, high cholesterol, organ damage, etc.) should also be monitored.

 Diabetes